History

 Responsibilities and Expectations

-• Arrive at Badger Rock on a timely manner
+- Arrive at Badger Rock in a timely manner.

-• Attentive communications with project lead and interns (~10 total)
+- Attentive communications with project lead and interns.

 Quotes